 Naltrexone Studies and Outcomes

-In fact, I saw a study recently where they were using a form of medication-assisted treatment and they had some people on the active drug and the other ones on a placebo.
+In fact, I saw a study recently where they were using a form of MAT and they had some people on the active drug and the other ones on a placebo.
 The placebo success was only 2%.
 So people who were not getting the active drug had a 98% failure rate, and they actually defined success as people who had less than 20% negative urine.
-So the people who were not successful weren't even staying completely clean.
+So the people who were not successful weren't even staying off the drug.

 Naltrexone Therapy for Opioid Addiction